The Mental Benefits of the Run/Walk/Run Method: Enhancing Mental Resilience

 Run/Walk/Run, you develop the habit of focusing only on the current segment.

-the final miles, and helps with bouncing back after setbacks.
+and it helps with bouncing back after setbacks.

 Disclaimer: This is personal experience, not medical advice.
 Running can be intense; consult with a professional if you experience severe physical or psychological distress during exercise.